What is Salvation?

 Jesus spoke about spirit beings in John 3:6-8, showing that they are like the wind, invisible but real:

 Jesus was the first to receive salvation, to be "born again."
-The apostle Paul described Jesus as "the firstborn from the dead" in Colossians 1:18:
+The apostle Paul described Jesus as "the firstborn from the dead" in Colossians 1:18; Jesus was resurrected to eternal life, born of the spirit:

 Jesus said "strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it" (Matthew 7:14).
 Without faith we cannot begin the journey, the process, that will lead to salvation.
 Faith is believing and trusting God and Jesus.
 John 3:16, again, says: